NicholasCorrado/nicholascorrado.github.io/_pages/about.md

 I received a BPhil in physics and a B.S. in mathematics at the University of Pittsburgh where I worked with [Vladimir Savinov](https://www.physicsandastronomy.pitt.edu/people/vladimir-savinov).
 For my thesis, I designed and optimized the first search for new hadronic WbJ states in data collected by the Belle Experiment.

-Outside of research, [I am a jazz guitarist](https://www.youtube.com/@nicholascorrado3891/videos) &mdash; in fact, I almost pursued music professionally after high school.
-I am heavily influenced by jazz manouche (commonly called gypsy jazz) but also draw inspiration from Bossa, Dixieland, and Modal jazz styles.
-When I was 13, I had the great fortune of meeting and playing with [Joe Negri](https://pittsburghsymphony.org/pso_home/biographies/guest-artists/joe-negri) (aka ["Handyman Negri" from Mister Rogers' Neighborhood](http://www.neighborhoodarchive.com/mrn/characters/handyman_negri/index.html)).
-He is a jazz legend in my hometown of Pittsburgh and arguably one of the best jazz guitarists in the US.

-I am always eager to discuss research and/or music.
-Feel free to send an email if you're interested in discussing anything!
+Feel free to drop an email if you're interested in chatting!

 ## Publications and Manuscripts Under Review